 We will be conducting an assessment in order to develop a new policy for the fund.

 Formerly known as the Indigenous Directions Fund, the purpose of the Indigenous Directions Action Plan Support Fund is to provide financial support to projects or events that advance the Indigenous Directions Action Plan developed by the Indigenous Directions Leadership Council (IDLC).
 The Indigenous Directions Action Plan is a set of Recommended Actions that university stakeholders are called upon to take up as a first step in our collective efforts of decolonizing and Indigenizing Concordia University.

-The purpose of The Indigenous Directions (ID) Fund is to provide financial support to projects that advance the Indigenous Directions Leadership Group’s mandate, which is to improve Concordia’s responsiveness to the Principles and Calls to Action of the Truth and Reconciliation Commission.
-The ID Fund has been established to enable members of the Concordia community to engage meaningfully with this mandate.
-Funds distributed through this initiative will support projects that seek to build capacity within Concordia, and build mutually beneficial relationships between Concordia and First Nations, Inuit, Métis, and other Indigenous communities.
+The Indigenous Directions Action Plan Support Fund is a means to help enable members of the Concordia community to engage meaningfully with this mandate.
+Funds distributed through this initiative are intended to support projects that seek to build capacity within Concordia, and build mutually beneficial relationships between Concordia and First Nations, Inuit, Métis, and other Indigenous communities.

 Eligibility and Funding Criteria

 All Concordia students, faculty, staff and units (academic and administrative) are eligible to apply for this funding.
 Projects may be designed and/or implemented in partnership with alumni or external partners.

 Projects must be aligned with one or more of the mandate areas outlined in the Indigenous Directions Action Plan:

 Applications are accepted on an ongoing basis throughout the Fall and Winter semesters.
 However, please note that due to processing times it will take at least four weeks for successful applicants to receive funds so be sure to apply in advance.